kaivandezand/WS-20-DO-KV/slides.md

 <!-- .slide: data-background="./structure6.jpg" -->
 ### How do we get <span style="color:rgb(2,104,190)">teal structures and purposes</span> into our organization?</font>
 Important to keep in mind:
-* Many starting points paralyze
 * Start where the energy is waiting
 * Self-correction is powerful
 * Role of the CEO changes
-    * being public face
+    * public face
-    * being sensor of where the organization will go to
+    * sensor of where the organization will go to

 <!-- .slide: data-transition="linear" -->